AmbireTech/adex-protocol/README.md

 #### Bids

 Advertising Bids are bids of certain monetary reward for a certain number of ad goals: for example, "10 ADX for 1000 clicks", or "100 DAI for 10 registrations".
+You can think of them as pieces of advertising demand.

 #### Bid reward